michaelbergin/nano-hackathon/my-site/instructions.md

 ### Quick Create (Untitled)

-- A quick-create icon is now in the header next to the `Banananano` brand.
+- A quick-create icon is now in the header next to the `Monkey Doodle` brand.
 - Clicking it navigates to `/new`, which performs the project creation and redirects to `/create?id=<projectId>`.
 - File: `src/components/Header.tsx` routes to `/new` for consistent behavior with the left menu.